 Linux Distro called Kali Linux comes with an inbuilt design for digital forensics and penetration testing.

 Ubuntu derived Backox implements the security and network analysis tool for ethical hacking.

-OpenELEC is a Linux distribution that incorporates the media center software Kodi, which is customized Linux distro for Home Theatre PC(HTPC).
+OpenELEC is a Linux distribution that incorporates the media centre software Kodi, which is customized Linux distro for Home Theatre PC(HTPC).

 There are many more such high-end, secured and specialized applications of Linux distros, which has eased the technology to a large extent both in development and deployment.